TaiwanICDF International Higher Education Scholarship Program 2019 (Fully-funded)

 Deadline: March 15, 2019

-Applications are now open for the 2018 TaiwanICDF International Higher Education Scholarship Program.
+Applications are open for the TaiwanICDF International Higher Education Scholarship Program 2019.
 The TaiwanICDF provides scholarships for higher education and has developed undergraduate, graduate and Ph.D. programs in cooperation with renowned partner universities in Taiwan.
-In 2018, there are 30 programs offered for TaiwanICDF Scholarship application.

-- Be a national of a country on the List of Countries eligible for TaiwanICDF Scholarship, and satisfy any specific criteria established by his or her country and/or government of citizenship;
+- Applicants must be a citizen of a country on the list of countries eligible for TaiwanICDF Scholarship, and satisfy any specific criteria established by his or her country and/or government of citizenship;

 - Neither be a national of the Republic of China (Taiwan) nor an overseas compatriot student;